 At the start of 2020 both China and India were poised to overtake the US economy by 2028.
 Those models have been moved back to 2032, and now 2035.
 It is absolutely remarkable that the innovation and development that occurred in 2020 extended US economic superiority by 7 years.
 And the good news for American companies and workers is that some of the most at-risk industries like warehousing, and manufacturing are leading the charge through cost cutting automation and removing labor redundancies.

-Many of the shifts that 2020 brought to the mainstream were already underway.
-The black swan didn’t change the trajectory; it sped up the process.
+Many of the shifts that the pandemic brought to the mainstream were already underway.
+It didn’t change the trajectory; it sped up the process.
 Because of the rapid rate of innovation companies have been forced to embrace and adapt to new technology that was years away from implementation.
 To maintain a competitive edge today’s companies must embrace productivity and automation to remain viable contenders as the pace of work is keeping up.
 The good news is that this innovation through automation is good for the consumer, the worker and the employer.